19 September 2011

 Death Match by Leslie Peppers

 It is said to believe none of what you hear and half of what you see.
 In this case I could not believe what I was seeing.
 Let me begin with this, the back wall of our house is glass.
 There is a deck 6 feet wide that runs the length of it inches from the ground.
 There is a wetland at the back of our property.
 I often stand in the dining area looking at it.
 On this particular day I am watching a Great Blue Heron fishing.
 In the corner of my eye I see something move at the edge of the deck 5 feet to my left.
 As I focus, to my disbelief I see the head of a rattlesnake.
-It proceeds to inch its way on the deck in my direction.
+It proceeds to inch its way onto the deck in my direction.
 After about 3 feet of length is visible I expect to see its' rattle.
 No, it becomes the never ending snake.
 By this time my heart is pounding.
 When the whole thing is finally crawling across the deck in front of me, I see that it is almost 5 feet in length and as wide as a baseball.

 When I realize my heart rate is off the chart I get a sedative, place it under my tongue and grab my phone to call JD, who is on the way home from his studio.
 "When will you be home?"
 "In about five minutes."
 "Could you make it home a little faster please?"
 "Why?
 What's wrong?"
 "There is a rattlesnake on the deck that is close to 5 feet long and the size of a baseball."
 I really do not remember what he said after that, but I did tell him to get the shovel and come to the back on the right side of the house.
 I am standing in my spot and it is directly in front of me.
 I stay on the phone with him until he is home, has the shovel and is about to reach the deck.
 At last, JD is visible.
 When he sees it he steps back out of instinct.
 Hearing its' size and seeing it is two different things.

-I want to walk away, even though I am inside, this thing is 4 feet from me and it is upsetting, but I stay to give JD for support and to see if things goes bad.
+I want to walk away, even though I am inside, this thing is 4 feet from me and it is upsetting, but I stay to give JD support and to see if things go bad.
 He has grabbed the square shovel with sides on the spade.
 I thought that was not the best shovel for this, then I realize I will not have to live with the image of it being decapitated, so I'm cool.
 JD raised the shovel and struck it so hard things on the deck fell over.
 This made it angry.
 He struck it again.
 This time it looked at him, raised its' tail and shook its' rattle.
 I heard it.
 Then it tried to strike JD.
 His jaw dropped and he looked at me.
 Then JD turns, looks at the snake and says "I killed your brother too."
 (This is a reference to the one that bit him and sent him to the Trauma Unit.)
 Are you serious?
 Did he just talk to that thing?
-I finally screamed and he killed it.
+I finally screamed,"Kill it." and he did.

-Our daughter's boyfriend said he should have kept the rattle, but we explained the sound would mess with our heads.
+Our daughter's boyfriend told JD he should have kept the rattle, but we explained the sound would mess with our heads.
 JD took photographs of it as proof of how big it was, but I cannot bear to look at them.
 The next day his slightly younger brother came looking for him.
 He went under the deck.
 JD was at his studio.
 Days later he was crawling around the deck in front of me at my spot.
 I called JD and Animal Control.
 I had to watch him until they got here.
 This one was taken alive and relocated.
 I am scared for life.
 The wooden deck is going to be a concrete patio soon.

 The seeing impaired version of Alpha Bravo Charlie's, the NATO phonetic alphabet